Hamilton cycles in random geometric graphs: Higher dimensions

-Now, let $J$ be the number of edges of $C$ with an end in each of $E$ and $I$.
+Now, let $J$ be the number of edges of $C$ with an end in each of $E$ and~$I$.
 The first operation obviously does not change the parity of $J$.
-A simple finite check yields the same for the second operation.
+A~simple finite check yields the same for the second operation.
 Indeed, assume that we are changing the path from $(x,y+1),(x+1,y+1),(x+1,y)$ to $(x,y+1),(x,y),(x+1,y)$.
 Let $F$ be the set of these four vertices.
-If no vertex of $I$ is in $F$ then obviously $J$ does not change.
-If there is a vertex of $I$ in $F$ then, by the definition of diagonally connected, $F\cap I=F\cap \partial_1 E$.
+If no vertex of $I$ is in $F$, then obviously $J$ does not change.
+If there is a vertex of $I$ in $F$, then, by the definition of diagonally connected, $F\cap I=F\cap \partial_1 E$.
 Hence the parity of $J$ does not change.
-(It is even if $(x,y+1)$ and $(x+1,y)$ are both in $E$ or both in $E^c$ and odd otherwise.) \end{proof} Suppose that there is some vertex $v \in\partial_1 E\setminus I$ and that $u\in E$ is a neighbour of $v$.
-Let $y\in I$ and $x\in E$ be neighbours.
-Since $E$ and $E^c$ are connected we can find paths $P_{xu}$ and $P_{vy}$ in $E$ and $E^c$ respectively.
-The circuit $P_{xu},uv,P_{vy},yx$ contains a single edge from $E$ to $I$ which contradicts the claim. \end{proof}
+[It is even if $(x,y+1)$ and $(x+1,y)$ are both in $E$ or both in $E^c$ and odd otherwise.] \end{pf}